cefet-rj-dal/harbinger/examples/change_point/hcp_scp.md

+SCP: Seminal Change Point compares linear regression fits with and without the central observation in sliding windows; large deviations around a center indicate a change location.

 Seminal Change Point (SCP) compares regression fits with and without the central observation in sliding windows to highlight break locations.
 In this tutorial we:

 - Load and visualize a simple change-point dataset